 Beyond national level planning, analysis of clean cooking solutions needs to incorporate local needs and implications.
 Understanding how cooking needs and resources vary by location, and how variations in existing practices and population density cause hotspots of health impact, allow for targeted and tailored approaches to meet local needs effectively.
-For any energy access modelling exercise covering clean cooking, the variation in local contexts and resulting complexites should be considered, including:
+For any energy access modelling exercise covering clean cooking, the variation in local contexts and resulting complexities should be considered, including:

-- Affordability and accessibility: it is crucial to consider the affordability and accessibility of different clean cooking solutions, in their local contexts.
+• Affordability and accessibility: it is crucial to

+consider the affordability and accessibility of different clean cooking solutions, in their local contexts.
 While analysing various options, factors such as upfront costs, ongoing expenses, availability of fuel, and infrastructure requirements should be taken into consideration.
-Solutions that are cost-effective and easily accessible to the target population are more likely to be adopted and sustained. - Cultural and cooking preferences: cultural and cooking preferences vary across regions and communities.
+Solutions that are cost-effective and easily accessible to the target population are more likely to be adopted and sustained;

+• Cultural and cooking preferences: cultural and cooking preferences vary across regions and communities.
 It is important to consider these preferences when assessing clean cooking solutions.
-Understanding local cooking practices, traditional recipes, and the types of cookware commonly used can help tailor solutions that align with existing cooking habits and are more likely to be accepted and embraced by households. - Health and safety considerations: clean cooking solutions should prioritize the health and safety of users.
-Assessing the impact of different cooking methods on indoor air quality, reducing exposure to harmful pollutants, and minimizing the risk of accidents, such as burns or fires, should be integral to the analysis.
-Solutions that provide a healthier and safer cooking environment should be given priority.
+Understanding local cooking practices, traditional recipes, and the types of cookware commonly used can help tailor solutions that align with existing cooking habits and are more likely to be accepted and embraced by households;

-- Infrastructure and energy system integration: clean cooking solutions need to be integrated into the existing energy infrastructure and systems.
-Evaluating the compatibility of different solutions with the energy grid in a region, considering the capacity and stability of the grid to accommodate increased demand, and assessing the potential for decentralized energy solutions can help ensure a smooth transition to cleaner cooking practices. - Long-term sustainability: when analysing clean cooking solutions, it is important to assess their long-term sustainability.
+- Health and safety considerations: clean cooking solutions should prioritize the health and safety of users.
+Assessing the impact of different cooking methods on household air quality, reducing exposure to harmful pollutants, and minimizing the risk of accidents, such as burns or fires, should be integral to the analysis.
+Solutions that provide a healthier and safer cooking environment should be given priority; - Infrastructure and energy system integration: clean cooking solutions need to be integrated into the existing energy infrastructure and systems.
+Evaluating the compatibility of different solutions with the energy grid in a region, considering the capacity and stability of the grid to accommodate increased demand, and assessing the potential for decentralized energy solutions can help ensure a smooth transition to cleaner cooking practices;

+Long-term sustainability: when analysing clean ٠ cooking solutions, it is important to assess their long-term sustainability.
 This includes evaluating the availability and sustainability of fuel sources, the environmental impact of the solution throughout its lifecycle, and the scalability of the solution to meet future energy demands, and these factors can vary strongly by location.
 Solutions that contribute to long-term sustainability goals, such as reducing greenhouse gas emissions and promoting resource efficiency, should be prioritized.